 Listen to: “Unser Lied” from the 2021 album Seifenblase

 COSMIC WACHO is comprised of Alejandro Dominguez and Franco Felici, both independent producers.
-In a recent Facebook post, they describe conjuring up a “Latin psychedelic universe” with their newly formed collaboration.
-Though they only have three singles out at the moment, they’re all worth checking out.
+In a Facebook post, they describe conjuring up a “Latin psychedelic universe” with their newly formed collaboration.
+Though they only have a half-dozen singles out at the moment, they’re all worth checking out.

 Listen to: Their 2021 single “NINFA DE LA VILLA”